-If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls the Claims Administrator as soon as possible.
-The Claims Administrator will review your care to decide if a Hospital stay is needed and how many days you should stay.
+If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls us as soon as possible.
+We will review your care to decide if a Hospital stay will be covered and how many days stay will be covered.
 See "Getting Approval for Benefits" for more details.
-If you or your Doctor fails to call the Claims Administrator, you may have to pay for services that are determined to be not Medically Necessary.
+If you or your Doctor do not call us, you may have to pay for services that are determined to be not Medically Necessary.

 Treatment you get after your condition has stabilized is not Emergency Care.
-If you continue to get care from an Out-of-Network Provider, Covered Services will be covered at the Out-of-Network level unless the Claims Administrator agrees to cover it as an Authorized Service.
+If you continue to get care from an Out-of-Network Provider, Covered Services will be covered at the Out-of-Network level unless we agree to cover them as an Authorized Service.